-Would you believe that more than one-half of your home’s energy costs are for your heating and cooling?
-That’s why it’s essential to secure an energy-efficient HVAC system.
+Would you believe that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
+That’s why it’s so important to have an energy-efficient HVAC system.

 Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at converting natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.
+This rating system calculates how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.

-In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save homeowners money and stimulate sustainability.
+In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save money and encourage sustainability.

 Starting in 2029, the updated rule would require all new gas furnaces to feature AFUE ratings of 95%.
 This means furnaces would turn nearly 100% of the gas into usable heat.

 Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-For the time being, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+Currently, not much, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces